isomerpages/moe-asrjc/_open-house-2025/Co Curricular Activities/Clubs and Societies.md

 Council, or eager to express yourself in the Tamil or Chinese LDDS, there's a group for every interest.
 Engage in stimulating activities, develop leadership skills, and make meaningful contributions to both our school and the wider community.
 Curious to see our clubs in action?
-Click on the video links to discover how you can become part of these dynamic groups.</p>
+Click on the video to discover how you can become part of these dynamic groups.</p>
 <p><strong>Ignite your passion, join a club today, and shape the future with ASRJC!</strong>
 </p>